This post has partner links that I may receive compensation for at no cost to you. Thank you!

 ANA Lounge Lisbon Airport

 The lounge is easy spot.
-Just past security, you go up an escalator, and there’s the lounge.
+Just past security, you go up an escalator, and there’s the ANA Lounge Lisbon.

 Inside, the lounge was busy, even though it was only 7am.

 Despite being busy, there was enough space that it was easy to find a place to sit.
 The layout of the ANA Lounge Lisbon means that there’s not a ton of space wasted.